SSEH5475 Advanced Psychology of Sport

 - Contact hours

-- lectures/tutorials: 3 hours per week; project work: approximately 80 hours
+- lectures/Practical Classes: 3 hours per week; project work: approximately 80 hours

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.